utikeev/monaco-editor/website/playground/monaco.d.ts.txt

          */
         wordBasedSuggestions?: boolean;
         /**
+         * Controls whether word based completions should be included from opened documents of the same language or any language.
+         */
+        wordBasedSuggestionsOnlySameLanguage?: boolean;
+        /**
          * Controls whether the semanticHighlighting is shown for the languages that support it.
+         * true: semanticHighlighting is enabled for all themes
+         * false: semanticHighlighting is disabled for all themes
+         * 'configuredByTheme': semanticHighlighting is controlled by the current color theme's semanticHighlighting setting.
-         * Defaults to true.
+         * Defaults to 'byTheme'.
          */
-        'semanticHighlighting.enabled'?: boolean;
+        'semanticHighlighting.enabled'?: true | false | 'configuredByTheme';
         /**
          * Keep peek editors open even when double clicking their content or when hitting `Escape`.
          * Defaults to false.